Nefomemes/battlelog.js/CONTRIBUTING.md

 ### Things you need to prepare

 - Your preferred text editor
-- Git CLI, or your preferred Git client
+- The latest version of Git
 - The latest version of Node.js

 For the text editor itself, I myself preferred [Visual Studio Code](https://github.com/microsoft/vscode), or if you want the Code OSS experience (that's the open source version of VSC) you can check out [VSCodium](https://github.com/VSCodium/vscodium).
 If you want something else, there are [Sublime Text](https://www.sublimetext.com/) and Notepad++, heck you can even use Vim.

-For version control, I prefer using Git from the CLI.

 ### Step 1: Fork this repo and clone it from Git